volodymyrprokopyuk/kotlin-sdp/README.md

   revoked on a completion or failure of the operation.
 The function of the subject (and not the identity) should control the assignement of rights.
 Example: if a user only needs to read a file, then he should not be granted permission to write the file
+- **Establish secure defaults.
+Security baseline in terms of functionality**.
+Delivered out of the box functionality should be secure by default, and it should be up to the user to reduce security and increase risk if they are allowed.
+Example: user password expiration and complexity should be enabled by default, user might be allowed to simplify password management
-- **Faile-safe defaults**.
+- **Faile-safe defaults.
+Bottom line of user initial privileges**.
 Prefer explicitly granted access over access exclusion.
 By default a user do not have access to any resouce untill access to a resource has been granted explicitly, so on an operation failure the system security is not compromized
 - **Fail securely**.
 When a system fails, it should fail to a state where the security of a system is not compromised.
 Automatically release resources, decrease priviledges, and maybe logout from the account on operation failure